Organizations in an Era of Change

 Leaders need to be prepared for change and are looking to consultants to partner as trusted advisors through complex times.
 How could disruption change the role of advisors?

 I’m curious to learn the audience’s perspective!
 In my view, it’s important to understand what’s expected of leaders through this disruptive time.
 I find Ron Heifetz’s perspective of “technical versus adaptive” leadership to have a good framework to describe what is required.
 Historically, leaders (and advisors) have been successful in solving “technical” problems – those that are important and complex but can essentially be taught (e.g., how to land an airplane in a cross-wind, or re-designing a company’s FP&A function).
 More and more of our world’s problems are “adaptive” – not necessarily more or less complex, but where there isn’t any reliable and well-tested method.
 These types of problems can’t be learned in a classroom, but require leaders to have more transformative skills, often including empathy and self-awareness.
-Of course there is no shortage of literature or TED talks around what it takes.
+Of course there is no shortage of literature or TED talks about what it takes.

 So it may be a given that advisors, like the leaders they serve, adapt their operating models to these new challenges.
 However, what I find separates good from great is the ability to ‘land the airplane’.
 Too often (particularly in the Human Capital realm), leaders will continue to keep the problem open, suggest new ways of thinking, or continue to opine on the question at hand.
 What I think clients are looking for is that insight, but also the ability to cut through and make an informed recommendation that is actionable, practical, and more right than wrong.